You must ensure your thesis is prepared in accordance with VU's thesis guidelines before you can submit your thesis for examination.

 - Release of Thesis form

-- detailed letter from your research supervisor providing reasons for early submission and confirming the thesis has been analysed through Turnitin.
+- detailed letter from your research supervisor providing reasons for early submission and confirming the thesis has been analysed through Ouriginal.

 Release of thesis

-However, if your Principal Supervisor is the Deputy Director of your Flagship Research Institute, then he or she is unable to act as Chair of Examiners.
-In this instance, the Director, Flagship Research Institute (or nominee) will normally act as the Chair of Examiners for your thesis.
+However, if your Principal Supervisor is the Deputy Director of your Research Institute, then they are unable to act as Chair of Examiners.
+In this instance, the Director, Research Institute (or nominee) will normally act as the Chair of Examiners for your thesis.

 Submitting copies of your thesis for examination

-Acceptable forms of temporary binding are spiral and thermal binding and thesis may be printed double-sided.
+Acceptable forms of temporary binding are spiral and thermal binding.
+The thesis can be printed double-sided.

 If you are on a scholarship, email [email protected] to see if you are eligible for a binding allowance.